Artemis1702/Cookr-Hackathon/README.md

   * 2nd customers drop on the way to the customer 1st (Vice Versa).
   * Ready at the same time (10 mins apart).
   * Assign the pick-up to the same rider.

 ### Challenges Faced
 * Finding a dataset with the relevant data

 ### Our Approach
 * Preprocessing was performed on the data to remove unnecessary attributes and extract available rider data.
 * Since dataset was very large (> 1GB), computation was performed only on a subset (region) of the dataset (Chongqing, China).
 * Orders need to be grouped based on various attributes such as pickup time, pickup location and delivery location.
 For this, K-means clustering was performed separately based on each attribute.
 Once the clusters were obtained, they were merged based on cluster similarity.
 * After merging the clusters, it was found that the number exceeded the number of riders available in that region.
 * To solve this issue, the order clusters were divided into batches and assigned to riders.

+### Enhancements and Directions for Further Development
+* Other clustering algorithms such as DBSCAN can be used to cluster the data.
+* A variant of DBSCAN, which is called ST-DBSCAN (Spatio-Temporal DBSCAN) can be used to avoid clustering the data separately and then merging.
+* The model can be modified such that each cluster bin can have a maximum size, so that rider assignmnet can be done directly (Each cluster corresponds to a particular rider).